cosmos/cosmos-sdk/plugin/plugins/trace/README.md

    ```
    # app.toml

-   ...
+   . . .

    ###############################################################################
    ###                      Plugin system configuration                        ###
    ###############################################################################

    [plugins]

    # turn the plugin system, as a whole, on or off
    on = true

    # List of plugin names to enable from the plugin/plugins/*
-   enabled = ["trace"]
+   enabled = ["kafka"]

-   # The directory to load non-preloaded plugins from; defaults to
+   # The directory to load non-preloaded plugins from; defaults $GOPATH/src/github.com/cosmos/cosmos-sdk/plugin/plugins
    dir = ""

-   # a mapping of plugin-specific streaming service parameters, mapped to their pluginFileName
-   [plugins.streaming]

    ###############################################################################
    ###                       Trace Plugin configuration                        ###
    ###############################################################################

-   # The specific parameters for the Kafka streaming service plugin
+   # The specific parameters for the trace streaming service plugin
    [plugins.streaming.trace]

    # List of store keys we want to expose for this streaming service.
    keys = []

    # In addition to block event info, print the data to stdout as well.
    print_data_to_stdout = false

    # Whether or not to halt the application when plugin fails to deliver message(s).
-   halt_app_on_delivery_error = true
+   halt_app_on_delivery_error = false
    ```

-2. Run `make test-sim-nondeterminism` and wait for the tests to finish.
+2. Run `make test-sim-nondeterminism-state-listening-trace` and wait for the tests to finish.

 ## Plugin design